 You are here

 Admission to the major is usually granted to any student in good standing in the college who has passed three or more psychology courses with grades of C+ or better.
 Provisional admission requires two such courses.
-To apply to the major and receive an advisor, a major application form may be obtained from the department office (211 Uris Hall) and should be completed and taken to Lisa Proper, 211D Uris Hall.
+To apply to the major and receive an advisor, a major application form may be obtained from the department office (211 Uris Hall) or download the major form here.
+Forms should be completed and taken to Lisa Proper, 211D Uris Hall.

 Requirements for the major are: